 Normal shell and core provision for a high-spec city office.
-Shell and core will typically comprise the structure, and it is cladding, its base plant completed common areas and external works.
-More specifically it will generally include:
+Shell and core will typically comprise the structure and it is cladding, its base plant completed common areas and external works.
+More specifically, it will generally include the following:

 - Roads, paths, pavements, external lighting, security systems, fencing and boundary walls, drainage systems, incoming services, hard and soft landscaping, signage and all statutory requirements relevant to the site.